Ethiopia is one of the most fascinating countries to go backpacking in and is one of my personal favourite countries in the world to travel to.

-So here it is -the travellers guide to of some of the best things you can do in Ethiopia.
-I have added links in relevant sections to more specific articles I have done on the region that can help plan a journey there.
+I will start with some of the best things you can do in Ethiopia with links in relevant sections to more specific articles on that region.

 It’s one of the hottest places on earth and the dry heat sucks the moisture right out of your body.